EMERGING MARKETS-Asian markets trade lower on risk aversion, strong dollar

 By Roushni Nair

-Oct 16 (Reuters) - Asian equity markets fell on Monday, and the Malaysian ringgit and Indonesian rupiah led currency declines against the safe-haven greenback as investors exercised caution amid the potential escalation of the Israel-Hamas conflict.
+Oct 16 (Reuters) - Most Asian markets fell on Monday, with the Malaysian ringgit leading losses against the safe-haven greenback, as investors exercised caution amid the potential escalation of the Israel-Hamas conflict and uncertainty around U.S. interest rates.

-The ringgit MYR= touched its lowest level since November 2022, weakening 0.3% by 0357 GMT.
-The rupiah IDR= followed suit to give up 0.2%, while the Philippines peso PHP= hit its lowest in nearly a week.

-Equities in Southeast Asia were down, with markets in Jakarta .JKSE and Kuala Lumpur .KLSE losing nearly 0.4% each.

-Malaysia said last week it intended to introduce a capital gains tax and a tax on high-value goods and gradually cut subsidies to aid recovery in the country's fiscal position, as a slowdown in the economy strained government spending.

-Elsewhere, the U.S. dollar stood near a one-week high against a basket of currencies =USD as risk sentiment remained fragile amid the Israeli-Hamas war, which has shed light on rising geopolitical risks for financial markets.
+The U.S. dollar stood near a one-week high against a basket of currencies =USD as risk sentiment remained fragile as the conflict in the Middle East shed light on rising geopolitical risks for financial markets.
 USD/

-Market participants were looking forward to a speech by Federal Reserve Chair Jerome Powell on Thursday for further clues on the U.S. central bank's rate outlook.
+Malaysia said last week it intended to introduce a capital gains tax, a tax on high-value goods and gradually cut subsidies to aid recovery in the country's fiscal position.

-Investors are keenly awaiting a slew of economic data this week, including central banks' monetary policy meetings in Korea and Indonesia on Thursday.
+Investors are keenly awaiting a slew of economic data this week, including monetary policy meetings in Korea and Indonesia on Thursday.

+"Bank Indonesia would likely be on hold for some time largely to lend support to the currency, which has been under pressure as of late," ING analysts said in a note.

+Equities in Southeast Asia dropped, with markets in Jakarta .JKSE and Kuala Lumpur .KLSE losing over 0.3% each.

+Shares in Bangkok .SETI retreated as much as 2.4% to touch its lowest level since December 2020.
+The Thai benchmark is on track for its largest single-day percentage drop since March 14.

+Market participants also await Federal Reserve Chair Jerome Powell's speech on Thursday for further clues on the U.S. central bank's rate outlook.

-The focus remains on China, Southeast Asia's largest trading partner, which will release data points including gross domestic product, retail sales and industrial production on Wednesday.
+However, before that, the focus will be China, Southeast Asia's largest trading partner, as it releases gross domestic product, retail sales and industrial production data, among others, on Wednesday.

 China's central bank ramped up liquidity support to the banking system as it rolled over medium-term policy loans on Monday, but kept the interest rate unchanged as expected.

-Chinese yuan CNY=CFXS depreciated by 0.1%, while mainland stocks .SSEC gave up more than 0.4%.
+The yuan CNY=CFXS depreciated by 0.1%, while mainland stocks .SSEC gave up more than 0.6%.

-"CNH (yuan) downside risks remain intact amid uncertainty premium on both ends with USD boosted by geopolitics and CNH dimmed by prospects of a durable growth boost," Varathan said.

-In South Korea, the won KRW=KFTC shed over 0.3%, with the currency marking its lowest level since Oct.
+In South Korea, the won KRW=KFTC shed nearly 0.4% to hit its level since Oct.
 4.

-Shares in South Korea .KS11 lost more than 1%, while those in Thailand .SETI retreated as much as 2.4% to mark the lowest level since December 2020.
-The Thai benchmark is on track for its largest single-day percentage drop since March 14.

 HIGHLIGHTS: